aduros/wasm4/site/docs/tutorials/snake/drawing-the-snake.md

 }
 ```

-Simply loop through the body and draw it at `X*8` and `Y*8`.
+Simply loop through the body and draw it at `x * 8` and `y * 8`.
 8 is the width and the height of a single part.
 On a 160x160 screen, it's big enough to fit snake that is 20*20=400 parts long.

 :::note Importing w4
 Keep in mind you need to import `w4` in case your editor doesn't do this for you.